 - Text certain patients your tummy tuck special (Assigned to Karen)

 Now everyone on your team has clarity and focus for January.
 Just do that every month and see how much better your results are when the plan is clear.

-Once you fix these all-too-common mistakes that are seen throughout plastic surgery offices, you will find that your practice is running more smoothly and effectively.
+Once you fix these all-too common mistakes plastic surgeons make that are seen throughout several cosmetic surgery offices, you will find that your practice is running more smoothly and effectively.

 If you could use some help fine-tuning your practice to run on all cylinders, let’s talk.
 I can show you how other successful practices handled the roadblocks in their way and are now set up to succeed.